 You don’t know you need a backup until you do.
-One time several years ago we were working on a project with a live and staging database.
+One time several years ago we were working on a project with a live and staging A database is a storage mechanism which allows you to store structured or unstructured data for future keeping.
+You can....
 Somehow they swapped and live became staging and staging became live.
-I guess I missed the memo and when I went to push a new release, I cleared out the staging database to test with new sample data.
+I guess I missed the memo and when I went to push a new release, I cleared out the staging A database is a storage mechanism which allows you to store structured or unstructured data for future keeping.
+You can... to test with new sample data.
 It all worked then I pushed the code live (cue breaking glass sound).
 I went to the live site to test and there was nothing showing in the pages, all the data was gone.

 I was prepared to stay up all night or week, as I owned the issue (it was my fault after all).
 We weren’t taking backups but were lucky the hosting company had one and we only lost one day’s worth of data.